 With homework piling up, advanced classes to take, extracurricular activities to attend, part-time jobs to get to on time and a social life to uphold, there’s no question that most students have a lot on their plate.
 And with college applications to eventually consider, it can be difficult to stay on top of things.
-This is where our study skills program can make a big impact: our tutoring experts will equip students with valuable strategies for planning, managing and prioritizing schedules and workloads, so they can take on any project more effectively.▼
+This is where our study skills program can make a big impact: our tutoring experts will equip students with valuable strategies for planning, managing and prioritizing schedules and workloads, so they can take on any project more effectively.

 Achieve More from Grade 4 to High School Graduation and Beyond

-Your Teen Will Learn:
+Your Child Will Learn:

-- Tips for project planning and tracking.
+- Techniques for planning and tracking long term projects.

 - Organizational methods for setting up an effective personal study area and tackling homework.